 The Texas Educational Opportunity Grant is a state program which does not have to be repaid.
-Requirements include: Texas resident, financial need, enrolled at least half-time with an expected family contribution of \$5430 or less.
-The grant is renewable if the student completes the hours attempted with a GPA of 2.5.
+Requirements include: Texas resident, financial need, enrolled at least half-time with an expected family contribution of \$5609 or less.
+The grant is renewable if the student completes the hours attempted with an initial GPA of 2.0 and a renewal GPA of 2.5.